DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 But you remember that main body of army came yesterday.
 For now both me and Saki got to attend meetings, so we cannot move"

-"I understand that" - said Kay and extend his hand toward Ashlan.
+"I understand that" - said Kai and extend his hand toward Ashlan.

 "I can go on my own, so lend me keys.
 If I'll go at highest speed, I'll be able come back by noon,